OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/localization.md

 Localization enables rendering content in different cultures and languages inside OpenSilver applications.

-The majority of the information used here is documented on the Microsoft Blazor WebAssembly article for localization (https://learn.microsoft.com/en-us/aspnet/core/blazor/globalization-localization?view=aspnetcore-7.0&pivots=webassembly).
+The majority of the information used here is documented in the Microsoft Blazor WebAssembly article for localization (https://learn.microsoft.com/en-us/aspnet/core/blazor/globalization-localization?view=aspnetcore-7.0&pivots=webassembly).

 ## Localize contents based on browser language